Future fit companies build success through partner ecosystems

 In our recent research, we have demonstrated how a future fit tech strategy gives your company the foundations for customer and business success.
 And we have determined that companies that are customer obsessed grow 2.5 times faster than others.
 Creativity — finding new solutions to old problems and making breakthroughs to new business models, new products, and new ways of working — give you the power to differentiate and grow.
-(For more on creativity, listen to this episode of the What It Means podcast).

 But no company can do this alone.
 Firms embracing a future fit strategy rely on the value coming from outside.
 As a technology executive, you have the authority and responsibility to extract and orchestrate the value of 100,000 business and technology parts available over the cloud — parts that include:

 - Cloud platform vendors like Amazon, Google, and Microsoft